Homepage of the site 'What to do with your life?'

 What if we practiced direct democracy?

-Direct democracy (or participatory democracy in the jargon of the early 21st century) is the literal application of the myth of the Enlightenment.
+Direct democracy (or participatory democracy, in the jargon of the early twenty-first century) is the literal application of the myth of the Enlightenment.

-The myth of enlightenment is based on the following hypothesis: if we train citizens, provide them with a decent means of subsistence through non-subordinate work, and allow them to debate collective issues, then they will make decisions adapted.
+The Enlightenment myth is based on the following hypothesis: if citizens are educated, if they have a decent means of subsistence through non-subordinate work, and if they are allowed to discuss collective issues, then they will make appropriate decisions.

 •

-It is the reflection of a positivist vision of the individual which conjectures that turpitudes are caused by insecurity and ignorance.
-However, the limits of human nature resulting from our genetic heritage, which must be controlled by social organization, are entirely different, namely social ambition and cognitive dissonance.
+It reflects a positivist view of the individual, which conjectures that vices result from precariousness and ignorance.
+However, the limits of human nature that stem from our genetic inheritance—social ambition and cognitive dissonance—must be controlled by social organization, and are entirely different from what is assumed.

 •

-This ignores technological progress, the counterpart of which is that certain questions require in-depth study which cannot be carried out individually by each citizen.
+It ignores technological progress, the consequence of which is that certain questions require in-depth study that cannot be conducted individually by each citizen.

-View question 'Why is the philosophy of enlightenment a dangerous myth?', then the justification 'What is a human?'.
+Consult the question 'Why is Enlightenment philosophy a dangerous myth?', then the justification 'What is a human being?'.

-See chapters 4 and 7 from the book From capital to reason.
+See chapters 4 and 7 of the book From Capital to Reason.

 New comment